SpleefX/wiki-rewrite/README.md

 # wiki-rewrite
-A rewritten, up-to-date version of SpleefX.
+A rewritten, up-to-date version of SpleefX wiki.
 WIP